-You’ve probably just read my favorable report on the power of the rising US dollar and that a housing market crash is highly unlikely.
-The 35 cent bonus on the USD/CAD exchange rate at a time when home prices are rising could give US property buyers a 40% to 50% premium when purchasing homes or condos for sale in Canada.
+The 25 cent bonus on the USD/CAD exchange rate at a time when home prices are in a temporary lull could give US property buyers a 30% premium or more when purchasing homes or condos for sale in Canada.

 That’s not all.
 Right now in early 2018, outside of the Vancouver and Toronto regions, in cities such as Edmonton, Calgary, Saskatoon and St Johns, real estate values are very low, giving you even more purchasing power.
 Experts are suggesting prices will go much higher due the housing crisis.
 Homes and Condos are in short supply and are bought quickly.

 Prices are rising moderately in Toronto, but there are homes for sale in all regions.
 You can check now for new homes for sale in Toronto, Mississauga, new homes in Vaughan, new homes in Newmarket, and Bradford just outside of Toronto.
 Why Toronto?